ivaylopg/ivaylopg.github.io/_posts/2019-07-11-thedeeplistener.markdown

 <img src="/assets/projects/deeplistener/dl2.png" class="projImage">

-Serpentine Augmented Architecture is commisioned in collaboration with Google Arts & Culture and Sir David Adjaye OBE. <br>
+Serpentine Augmented Architecture is commissioned in collaboration with Google Arts & Culture and Sir David Adjaye OBE. <br>
 App production and development by The Serpentine Galleries with:

 <div class='creditsTable'>